 Following a successful tender, the Group was awarded the contract to provide fixed wing air ambulance aircraft to Ambulance Victoria.
 The Group took on a \$30 million loan facility to acquire and equip 4 King Air B200C aircraft to fulfill the requirements of the contract.
-The Group drew down \$26 million of the facility during the financial year 2010, and \$4 million during the financial year 2011.
-At the end of the financial year 2011, the loan was fully paid back and replaced by a \$29 million loan facility which is fixed-interest bearing and repayable over 10 years from July 2012 to June 2021.
+The Group drew down \$26 million of the facility during FY 10, and \$4 million during FY 11.
+At the end of FY 11, the loan was fully paid back and replaced by a \$29 million loan facility which is fixed-interest bearing and repayable over 10 years from July 2012 to June 2021

-During the financial year 2014, the Group finalised the purchase of 25 latest generation Saab 340Bplus aircraft.
+During FY 14, the Group finalised the purchase of 25 latest generation Saab 340B plus aircraft.
 These aircraft were originally operating in the Rex fleet under a lease.
-The acquisition was partly funded by operating cash flows with the rest from bank finance leases repayable over 40 months from April 2014 to July 2017.
+The acquisition was partly funded by operating cash flows with the rest from bank finance leases.